 Third-Party Expert Audits

 In some cases, healthcare organizations may engage third-party experts or external auditing firms to conduct specialized audits.
-These audits can cover various areas, such as revenue cycle management, cybersecurity, operational efficiency, or specific clinical practices.
+These medical audits can cover various areas, such as revenue cycle management, cybersecurity, operational efficiency, or specific clinical practices.

 Examples of Internal Audits